sftcd/tlspad/README.md

             -v - be verbose
             -w - produce .wav files as well as .mimd (warning: slow, maybe buggy)

-    If you give that a URL you'll end up with a midi file you can play with [timidity](https://www.timidity.jp/).
+    - If you give that a URL or a filename with one URL/line you'll end up with a (set of) midi file(s) you can play with [timidity](https://www.timidity.jp/).
     There're a load of installs needed to get that to work, I'll document 'em when I set this up on a 2nd box.
+    - The "-u" option uses selenium to fire up a test browser but that seems to fail (blocking) from time to time.
+Killing the test browser seens to get things to move along ok, albeit we miss that measurement.

 ## Tools used